Liberty and Our National Prayer Legacy

-Today is our National Day of Prayer, a good day to ask, “Does the Constitution provide a ”wall of separation“ between church and state?
+Our annual National Day of Prayer observance is a good time to ask, “Does the Constitution provide a ”wall of separation“ between church and state?

 The short answer is "yes,” but most certainly not the faux wall constructed by judicial activists over the last century.